Alpine A110 Review 2024

 The A110 is a car very much aimed at a purist driving enthusiast audience and Alpine has put tremendous effort into making it as light as possible.
 As such, the entry level Alpine A110 Pure weighs in at around 1100kg.
 That is hundreds of kilos less than the majority of its rivals, including the Porsche Cayman, Toyota Supra and BMW Z4.

-We’re not sure whether it’s something in the water in France, or just childhoods being driven around in fine-riding Citroens, but French chassis engineers have an incredible knack of giving incredible driving engagement and chassis balance, allied to a supple comfort and ride that takes the edge off even our tortuously surfaced roads.
+We’re not sure whether it’s something in the water in France, or just childhoods being driven around in fine-riding Citroens, but French chassis engineers have an incredible knack of giving driving engagement and chassis balance, allied to a supple comfort and ride, that takes the edge off even the UK's tortuously surfaced roads.

 To achieve that, while still offering the sort of feel and detail that demanding drivers demand really is a dark art, but it’s one that the people at Alpine have evidently mastered.